CristinaMora/EnemyBehaviourFramework-2D/readme.md

 - **Area Sensor:**
  ![AreaSensor](./Manual/AreaSensor.png)
  The area sensor detects when a specific object enters its detection zone.<br>
-  - *Start Detecting Time:* delay time until detection starts.
+  - *Start Detecting Time:* Delay time until detection starts.
-  - *Target:* object to be detected.
+  - *Target:* Object to be detected.
   - *Detection Condition:* Indicates whether to detect when leaving or entering the area.

 - **Collision Sensor:**
  ![CollisionSensor](./Manual/CollisionSensor.png)
  Detects when the enemy physically collides with another object.
 Unlike the *Area Sensor*, this requires an actual collision rather than just detecting presence within an area.<br>
-  You must specify which *physics layers* activate the sensor.
+  You must specify which *[physics layers](#capa-fisica)* activate the sensor.
-  - *Start Detecting Time:* delay time until detection starts.
+  - *Start Detecting Time:* Delay time until detection starts.
   - *Layers to Collide:* Physics layer mask indicating what we want to collide with.

 - **Distance Sensor:**
 ![DistanceSensor](./Manual/DistanceSensor.png)
- Detects when a specific object (*Target*) is at a *certain distance from the enemy*.<br>
+ Detects when a specific object *Target* is at a *certain distance from the enemy*.<br>
-  - *Distance type:* type of distance to check.
+  - *Distance type:* Type of distance to check.
     - Magnitude: 360 degrees of detection.
-    - Single Axis: a single axis.
+    - Single Axis: A single axis.
   - *Detection Condition:* Indicates whether to detect when leaving or entering the area.
-  - *Target:* object to be detected.
+  - *Target:* Object to be detected.
-  - *Start Detecting Time:* delay time until detection starts.
+  - *Start Detecting Time:* Delay time until detection starts.
-  - *Detection Distance:* detection distance.
+  - *Detection Distance:* Detection distance.

 - **Time Sensor:**
  ![TimeSensor](./Manual/TimeSensor.png)
  Detects when a specific time elapses.
-  - *Start Detecting Time:* delay time until detection starts.
+  - *Start Detecting Time:* Delay time until detection starts.
-  - *Detection Time:* detection time.
+  - *Detection Time:* Detection time.
 - **Damage Sensor:**
 ![DamageSensor](./Manual/DamageSensor.png)
  Detects when an entity *receives damage*.